Choose from financial aid, grants, and scholarships for your Early Childhood Graduate School Program.

 “We promise that the scholarship you receive for the first year of your studies is guaranteed for subsequent years provided you maintain good academic standing and reapply as needed.”

-At Erikson, our Financial Aid team can help you find the funding and support to achieve your degree.
+At Erikson, our Financial Aid team can help you find the funding and support to achieve your degree in early childhood education.
 Erikson’s mission is to educate and promote leadership to serve the needs of children and families.
 Our vision is to provide easy access to our distinctive and high-quality education to diverse populations.

 You will have multiple pathways for aid with two types of scholarships and the ability to qualify for both.
 And teacher licensure students have an additional grant opportunity.